Dem senator accuses Trump admin of 'cruel' effort against immigrant children

 Merkley's visit to the US-Mexico border was a response to a new policy of the administration to refer all people who cross the border illegally for criminal prosecution on top of immigration proceedings -- a policy that will result in the separations of families who cross illegally as the adults are put into the criminal justice system.

-On another leg of his tour in the McAllen area, Merkley claimed he saw children in "cages" similar to those in a 2014 image recently circulated across social media -- people sleeping on concrete floors, wire fencing, with only thin "space blankets" as to cover them.
+On another leg of his tour in the McAllen area -- a visit to a border station run by Customs and Border Protection -- Merkley claimed he saw children in "cages" similar to those in a 2014 image recently circulated across social media -- people sleeping on concrete floors, wire fencing, with only thin "space blankets" as to cover them.

 "Yesterday morning at the McAllen Border Station, at the processing center, they have big cages made out of fencing and wire and nets stretched across the top of them so people can't climb out of them," the senator said.
 "Every time I probed yesterday on the circumstances (of why they were held this way) the response was just basically a generic, 'That is what's required for security, this is what is required for control.'"